 Another simple exercise, a glute bridge targets the hamstrings and the gluteus maximus, while also working the core.
 To do a glute bridge, lie on your back, with your knees bent and your feet flat on the floor.
 Engaging your core (think about sucking your belly button in towards your spine), lift your hips up so your knees, hips, and shoulders form a straight line.
 Squeeze your glutes at the top, then lower your hips back down to the starting position — that’s one rep. Aim for two sets of 10 repetitions.

-Watch a video of how to do a glute bridge here
+Watch a video of how to do a glute bridge (opens in new tab)here; we also have a more in-depth guide on how to do a glute bridge.

 3. Frog pumps